MartinSnyder/MartinSnyder.github.io/bio.md

 title: Bio
 ---

 Martin is a technology executive with extensive experience in the software industry that includes building and driving high-performance product development organizations.
-He is currently Vice President of Engineering at [Pinnacle 21][pinnacle21], which enables Life Sciences organizations to measure and improve the quality of their submission data.
+He most recent position was as Vice President of Engineering at [Pinnacle 21][pinnacle21], which enables Life Sciences organizations to measure and improve the quality of their submission data.
+Pinnacle 21 was acquired by [Certara][certara] in 2022, where he now serves as VP of Engineering for the Cloud Data Science team.

 Prior to that, he spent much of his career as CTO of [Wingspan Technology][wingspan], a software firm focused on document management solutions, where he was hired to build the software engineering practice and led the technical team for 15 years before the company’s sale to [IQVIA][iqvia] in 2017.
 At Wingspan he served as program executive and architect for multiple SaaS products and document management solutions popular in regulated industries, especially the Life Sciences industry.